ParaCoToUl/noarr-pipelines/docs/hub.md

 }
 ```

-By calling `reset_dataflow()` you empty the set of link to which data should flow.
+By calling `reset_dataflow()` we empty the set of link to which data should flow.
 This is a valid state, but maybe useless.
 If there are no link for data to flow to, the hub does not prepare data for any non-consuming links and the pipeline will prematurely terminate.

-Lastly, just for convenience, you can provide not only links to the mentioned functions, but also nodes.
+Lastly, just for convenience, we can provide not only links to the mentioned functions, but also nodes.
 The hub will resolve the correct link from the given node:

 ```cpp
 my_hub.flow_data_to(my_node);